arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

-`mars.txt` contains a single line, which we can see by running:
+`mars.txt` contains a single line, which we can see by running `cat`:

 ```console